jurteam/platform/TROUBLESHOOTING.md

 Web3 version should be the same between DApp and Protocol.
 Different versions are not compatible.
 Until now version is downgraded due protocol at `^1.0.0-beta.46`

+> On Vechain Blockchain this is donwgraded to version `^1.0.0-beta.37` due packages compatibility.

+### Drizzle

+This package has been forked from the original in order to make it compatible with Vechain.
+[See here](https://www.npmjs.com/package/drizzle-vechain) for more infos.

+### Truffle Contract

+This package has been forked from the original in order to make it compatible with Vechain.
+[See here](https://www.npmjs.com/package/truffle-contract-vechain) for more infos.

 ## Metamask

 ### Error: the tx doesn't have the correct nonce